neherlab/pangraph/docs/docs/pypangraph/t06-junctions-intro.md

 Note that both flanking blocks appear on the reverse strand (`-`) and in swapped order with respect to the canonical edge ID we asked for (`3156970751805415521_f__4335229004353524956_f`).
 This is the reverse-complement symmetry introduced earlier: this isolate carries the junction in its reverse orientation, but the edge ID — the canonical, orientation-invariant identifier — is the same.

-## Next: from single junctions to summary statistics
+## Next: from a single junction to summary statistics

 Inspecting individual junctions like the one above gives a concrete sense of what a junction is, but a graph contains _hundreds of them_ — going through one at a time quickly becomes impractical.
 To get an overview of the structural variation landscape, and to spot the junctions worth zooming in on, we need **summary statistics** across all junctions.
 This will be the focus of the [next part of the tutorial](t07-junction-stats.md).